Gol

 Visual Design

-I developed a custom component, color, and typography system to streamline the design process and maintain visual consistency throughout the experience.
-The interface draws inspiration from modernist and mid-century design principles, creating a clean, sophisticated aesthetic.
+I developed a custom component, color, & typography system to streamline the design process & maintain visual consistency throughout the experience.
+The interface draws inspiration from modernist & mid-century design principles, creating a clean, sophisticated aesthetic.

 Neutral 900